-Jesus Christ is the Son of God.
-He was born of a virgin, lived a sinless life, was crucified, buried, and physically raised from the dead.
-Salvation through Jesus is for all who believe.
-Jesus is the only way man may have relationship with God.
+Jesus Christ is the visible image of the invisible God.
+He created all things.
+He existed before anything else and he holds all creation together.
+He is the head of the church, the Son of God who was born of a virgin, lived a sinless life, was crucified, buried, and physically raised from the dead.
+Salvation is through Jesus, for all who believe.
+He is the only way man may have an eternal relationship with God.

 Because of God's love for us, He sent His Son Jesus Christ to give us eternal life.
-Salvation is offered to us by the grace of God, made possible only by the crucifixion and resurrection of Jesus Christ.
-Salvation is found only through Jesus Christ and there is nothing we can do to earn salvation.
-Jesus tells us that those who believe in Him and obey his commands will be with Him eternally.
-We believe that salvation comes by faith, repentance of sin, confession of faith in Christ, and by being baptized by immersion into the Holy Trinity.
+Salvation is offered to us by the grace of God, not by works.
+This is made possible only by the crucifixion and resurrection of Jesus Christ.
+Salvation is found only through Jesus Christ.
+Jesus tells us that those who believe and are baptized will be saved.
+We believe that salvation comes by faith, repentance, confession,, and baptism by immersion into the Holy Trinity.

 Jesus referred to His body as the bread of life.
 His body and the blood are the atoning sacrifice to take away our sins and give us eternal life.
 On the night before Christ was crucified, He told His disciples to eat bread and drink wine in remembrance of Him because they represent His body and blood.
 When we eat and drink at the Lord’s Table, we use crackers and juice for these emblems.
 It should be eaten when we gather as a church body to worship, with thanksgiving and reverence in a worthy manner.